Are you THE ONE?

 - A complete nomination will include the Nomination Form and a ‘Humanity Service Description Form’ (to be downloaded from THE ONE website), a CV or resume, candidate’s passport/travel document or ID copy and a digital or print photograph of the candidate.

-- All nominations must be endorsed by a Rotary Club.
+- All nominations must be endorsed by a local Rotary or Rotaract club where the candidate’s humanitarian work is based.

-- A Rotary club is eligible to endorse more than one candidate.
+- A Rotary/Rotaract club is eligible to endorse more than one candidate.

 - Nominations must include the specified ‘Humanity Service Description Form’ that highlights the following points.
 Answers for questions 1-5 should be limited to 2,000 words: